 - In Early Years and Key Stage 1, we use a systematic phonics approach called Read Write Inc. to ensure children quickly learn how to decode and read whole words and sentences.

-- Children in Early Years and Key Stage 1 will also be taught comprehension skills through a daily guided reading lesson.
+- Children in Early Years and Key Stage 1 will also be taught comprehension skills through a daily reciprocal reading lesson and a weekly discrete comprehension session.

 - In Key Stage 2, children are taught reading skills through a daily guided reading lesson and a comprehension lesson once a week.

 - Pupils will be given opportunities to apply what they have learnt through carefully selected reading texts at an appropriate level.
-The children are levelled according to the Accelerated Reader Programme which is in place within the school.
+The Salford reading test is used to assess children's reading ages, ensuring an appropriate level of challenge for all.

 - All teachers are trained in the principles of phonics, so that they can identify the learning needs of young children and recognise and overcome the barriers that impede learning.